Smooth, silky tart cranberry curd made with whole eggs.

 Can I pour this into a tart shell and bake it for a cranberry curd tart?

-Yes you can and it doesn’t need any additional thickeners. bake it in a pre-baked crust for 15-20 minutes until it’s set at the edges.
+Yes you can and it doesn’t need any additional thickeners.
+Use a 9 inch tart pan, and bake the curd in a pre-baked crust for 15-20 minutes until it’s set at the edges.
+More details here.

 Spread it over a pavlova.